Diversity and Inclusion

 At the Gillings School, diversity and inclusion mean we welcome, value and learn from individual differences and perspectives.
 By cultivating inclusion within the School, we better prepare our students, faculty and staff for the diverse world that awaits them.
 A globally-interconnected world needs culturally competent people to serve as its leaders.
 Diversity and inclusion are assets that contribute to our excellence.

 Our mission is to forge dramatic advances in health science research that benefit human health in North Carolina, the U.S. and globally through the development of profound and paradigm-shifting innovations in biostatistical methodology and the thoughtful implementation of biostatistical practice to solve public health problems.
-We bring about positive, sustainable changes in health by:
+We bring about positive, equitable and sustainable changes in health by:

 - Supporting excellence in biostatistical practice by conducting theory and methods research of clear relevance to practice;